-The anticipation of the first days of school can be filled with excitement for some little ones.
-For others, it can be the end of a fun summer and not nearly as enticing.
-Helping your kids get prepared for school can set them up for a healthy and successful school year.
+The anticipation of the first day of school can be filled with excitement for children.
+For others, it marks the end of summer fun and is not nearly as enticing.
+Helping your kids prepare for school helps set them up for a healthy and successful school year.
 Just remember – starting the year right is great, but what matters is whether you continue and end the school year with healthy habits.
 These are habits to build for yourself and your family year-round.

 Going Back to School Mentally Healthy